TurboWarp/docs/docs/development/extensions/inputs.md

 Notice that, although the dropdown displays UPPERCASE in the editor, the block actually receives "up".

-Dynamic menus, that is, changing menus, will be discussed later.
+Dynamic menus, that is, menus that can change, will be discussed later.

 ## Exercises

 1. Add a block that does the same thing as the builtin Scratch "join" block.
 It should take two arguments and produce a new string joining them together.
 Make sure your block casts the arguments to strings so when someone runs "join ((1 + 2)) ((3 + 4))" they get "37" not "10".
 1. Create a boolean block that takes a number argument and a menu argument with the options "odd" and "even".
-The block should return whether the given number is either odd or even, as the menus says.
+The block should return whether the given number is either odd or even, as the menu says.

 ## Next steps